Portal about bathroom renovation. Useful tips

 .1 General characteristics of the category of gender of nouns in English

-The principles of distribution by genus were unclear already in the era of the first written monuments that have come down to us.
+The principles of distribution by gender were unclear even in the era of the first written monuments that reached us.
 However, there are certain groups of concepts:

 mona- moon, steorra- star - were masculine,